 SEE supports outdoor school by consulting with the Salem-Keizer School District’s outdoor school program, conducting outdoor school activities, and providing professional development for teachers and providers who conduct outdoor school.
 SEE also serves on the state Outdoor School Advisory Committee and provides input that helps to direct the state outdoor school efforts.

 An annual event at Forest Ridge Elementary School where SEE supports the environmental education activities of the day spent outdoors outdoors.
 This year’s activity was focused on invasive plants.There are many invasive plant species that have dramatic impacts on our environment.
 Students learn to identify common invasive plants and about their effect on the ecology of an area.

 SEE supports school field trips and outdoor school experiences.

-SEE supported a number of North Salem High School field trips.
+SEE supports a number of high school field trips.